West Portal Station Safety and Community Space Improvements

 “West Portal is one of the most travelled and cherished neighborhoods in San Francisco.
 Its station should exemplify the name: a portal to the westside.
 But our current station is in dire need of improvements to make it safer for people going to work, school, and frequenting our small businesses.
 My office is working closely with the SFMTA and the Mayor’s Office to be bold and swift with the necessary improvements at the West Portal Station Project."

-Predicted Completion: Summer 2024
+Predicted Completion: Fall 2024

-Note: this project’s focus is on delivering a near-term safety project by the summer.
+Note: this project’s focus is on delivering a near-term safety project by the fall.
 After quick build implementation is complete, we will monitor results and make adjustments as needed.
 Additionally, we will review the project’s effectiveness and consider additional improvements using more permanent materials.

 Project Timeline